 Students are prohibited from taking prescribed and over the counter drugs while in school except as administered by the school nurse.
 (See Health Services section.)
 Students are further prohibited from using over the counter drugs such as caffeine pills or other mood or performance enhancing drugs or from being under the influence of these drugs while on school grounds or while attending school activities.
-Any violation of this policy will result in a minimum of 10 days suspension with potential for expulsion.
+Any violation of this policy will result in disciplinary action up to in a minimum of a 10 days suspension with potential for expulsion.
 Law enforcement officials will be notified.
 (Note: All school violations are documented on the student's discipline record.)